 - pay a fair share of our running costs for the management, repair, maintenance, and insurance of the building and communal areas

 - repay discount if you sell your home within the first five years of purchasing it from us

-- keep the inside in good condition (including walls, pipes, cables, wire, fixtures and fittings and gas appliances)
+- keep the interior in good condition (including walls, pipes, cables, wire, fixtures and fittings, and gas appliances)

 - allow access to our staff or contractors for repairs or inspection